blay/blay.se/edgeryders.markdown

 >
 > (Titley, 2008)

-In the article ”Moving youth participation forward”, O’Donoghue et.al.
-States that “Youth development researchers have noted a shift in youth work in the past two decades from prevention (programs designed to treat and prevent the problems of “at-risk” youth) to preparation”.
+In the article ’’Moving youth participation forward’’, O’Donoghue et.al. states that “Youth development researchers have noted a shift in youth work in the past two decades from prevention (programs designed to treat and prevent the problems of “at-risk” youth) to preparation” (O’Donoghue & Kirshner, 2002).
 Youth are to be prepared to face the challenges of the transition to adulthood in a self-governing manner.
 In this preparedness, political participation is seen as a key:

 > Europe’s youth need to be equipped to take advantage of opportunities
 > such as civic and political participation, volunteering, creativity,